-How to Beat Breast and Prostate Cancer
+How to Beat Breast Cancer

 Where did Soybeans Originate

 Soybeans originated in eastern Asia since ancient times.
 In the 1800's it was grown in the United States for the first time.
 In the late 1800's soybeans were grown for livestock feed.

 In 1929 thousands of different varieties of soybeans were brought to America from China.
 During the civil war soybeans were used as a substitute for coffee.

 Soy based diets promote longevity as well as a more healthier lifestyle.
 All legumes including soy have no cholesterol.
 Soy is a rich source of minerals calcium and iron.

 Soy products such as soy milk, fermented tofu and soy miso are rich in protein.
 Tofu is used in soups, vegetable stir-fries, and pasta sauces.

 Soy miso is a rich fermented soybean paste, soy miso may be used in soups, sauces and marinates for flavor.

 Roasted soybeans are similar to peanuts.
 They are a healthier alternative to peanuts as they contain less fat.